arashbioinf/playground/ROADMAP3/Wiki.md

 │   │   ├── Single-Cell Omics
 │   │   ├── Functional Genomics
 │   │   ├── Network and Pathway Analysis
-│   ├── Modeling and Simulation
+│   │   ├── Machine Learning and AI in Multi-Omics Data Analysis │   ├── Modeling and Simulation
 │   │   ├── Molecular Modeling and Dynamics
 │   │   ├── Systems Biology
 │   │   ├── Computational Ecology and Evolution
 │   │   ├── Evolutionary Biology and Phylogenetics
 │   │   ├── Computational Pharmacology and Drug Design
-│   │   ├── Machine Learning and AI in Biology
-│   │   ├── Mathematical Modeling of Biological Systems
+│   │   ├── Machine Learning and AI in Structural Biology │   │   ├── Mathematical Modeling of Biological Systems
 │   ├── Integrated Platforms, Tools, and Technologies │   │   ├── SaaS Platforms for Bioinformatics